-All quotations from and summaries and explanations of the Enabling Act, the Trust Agreement, the Series Resolution, the Contract, the Reimbursement Agreement and the Swap Agreement contained herein do not purport to be complete and reference is made to said laws and documents for full and complete statements of their provisions.
+All quotations from and summaries and explanations of the Enabling Act, the Trust Agreement, the Series Resolution and the Contract contained herein do not purport to be complete and reference is made to said laws and documents for full and complete statements of their provisions.
 The Appendices attached hereto are a part of this Official Statement.
-Copies, in reasonable quantity, of the Trust Agreement, the Series Resolution, the Contract, the Reimbursement Agreement and the Swap Agreement may be obtained upon request directed to the University of Massachusetts Building Authority, 225 Franklin Street, 12th Floor, Boston, Massachusetts 02110, Attention: Executive Director.
+Copies, in reasonable quantity, of the Trust Agreement, the Series Resolution and the Contract may be obtained upon request directed to the University of Massachusetts Building Authority, 225 Franklin Street, 12th Floor, Boston, Massachusetts 02110, Attention: Executive Director.

 Any statements in this Official Statement involving estimates or matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
-This Official Statement is not to be construed as a contract or agreement between the Authority and the purchasers or holders of any of the Series 2008-1 Bonds.
+This Official Statement is not to be construed as a contract or agreement between the Authority and the purchasers or holders of any of the Series 2008-2.
+Bonds